 I recently spent an evening at Ozone Coffee Rosters cafe/restaurant/roasters for a cupping.
 Cupping is a coffee tasting.
 Or so I thought.
 Cupping is actually the way to taste single origin coffee beans side by side in a fair way, so that one may observe and reflect on the...Read More

-with the occasional rave about coffee, gadgets and great fashion finds.
+with the occasional rave about coffee and cool gadgets.

 So things have been quiet here.
 The 10 weeks at Makers Academy spent learning code was pretty intense and left my brain with little ability to write coherent English.
-People have been very curious about my experience so I thought I would write a post reflecting back my 10 weeks at Makers Academy.
-I will start with the questions asked by Jenn in a comment on a earlier post.
+People have been very curious about my experience so I thought I would write a post reflecting back my 10 weeks at Makers Academy and I have some questions asked by Jean in a comment on a earlier post.

 First of all can you learn to code in 10 weeks?
 It can be done.
 Unlike some others in my cohort I had no previous computer programming background except some self taught HTML (in 2000) and my interest and dabbling with computers.
 Now I can not only write code (in Ruby) I know how to work with version control (using Git), work with frameworks (such as Rails and Sinatra), deploy to Heroku, work with external API’s and relational databases.
 What does all of that mean?
 It means I can create a web application.
 Most importantly I know when I get stuck how to get unstuck and move forward.